 Further, these businesses understand that this same complex challenge mindset allows them to leverage this data and process to increase profitability across the organization.
 This process uncovers productivity issues, training opportunities, and employee engagement.
 This process also allows for proper planning to return employees to work sooner and more efficiently; allows businesses to identify the costs not often calculated to replace an injured employee or manage a claim.
 These are all ways successful businesses use the process to provide insight and help them become more profitable and productive.

 BE PERSISTENT AND DEMAND MORE

 An organization cannot do this alone.
-It is not a one and done process.
+It is not a one and done exercise.
 No complex challenges can be met with one-off solutions.
 So demand more from your insurance program.
-My job as a Risk Advisor is to help businesses continue to operate successfully and to protect them from anything that might put their business at risk.
+My job as a Risk Advisor is to help businesses operate more successfully and protect them from anything that might put their business at risk.
 Placing a policy is just one part of that.
 Helping with audits, coverage questions – all parts of my job.

 I’m here to tell you that you can demand more from your insurance agent.
 The role of an agent is to support you and keep you, your employees, and your business safe, successful and profitable.
 This requires persistence.
 Persistence in not letting the process dictate to you that “it is what it is” and quote shopping will provide the solution.
 Those are simple answers and don’t touch on the depth of risk management that can benefit your organization.